 (a)(i) they possess a valid turkey hunting permit authorizing them to hunt turkeys; or

 (ii) a damage mitigation and prevention plan authorizes them to undertake such actions; and

-(b) the landowner or lessee's actions are otherwise consistent with the Wildlife Code, its implementing regulations, and proclamations of the Wildlife Board.
+(b) the landowner or lessee's actions are otherwise consistent with Title 23, the Wildlife Resources Code of Utah, and the rules and proclamations of the Wildlife Board.

 R657-69-4.
 Turkey Damage Mitigation and Prevention Plans.

-(1) A damage mitigation and prevention plan may authorize the division to undertake any or all of the following actions:
+(1) A damage mitigation and prevention plan may authorize the division to undertake any of the following actions: